Subscribe to updates

 Financial Regulations

-The committee was asked to approve updated Financial Regulations for the West London Waste Authority.
-These regulations, last reviewed in 2022, had been updated to align with the CIPFA Financial Management Code.
-The updated regulations incorporate the Code's six principles: Organisational leadership, Accountability, Transparency, Standards, Assurance, and Sustainability.
-The document details the responsibilities of various roles within the Authority, including the Leadership Team, Treasurer, Chief Executive, Monitoring Officer, and Budget Holders, covering areas such as capital expenditure, audit requirements, budgeting, reserves, risk management, internal control, and asset management.
+The committee was asked to approve the updated Financial Regulations for the West London Waste Authority.
+These regulations, last reviewed in 2022, have been updated to align with the CIPFA Financial Management Code and to provide greater clarity on roles and responsibilities.
+The updated regulations incorporate the six principles of the FM Code: Organisational leadership, Accountability, Transparency, Standards, Assurance, and Sustainability.
+These principles are designed to ensure the financial sustainability of the authority.
+The regulations detail responsibilities for the Leadership Team, the Treasurer, Chief Executive, Monitoring Officer, and Budget Holders, as well as outlining procedures for capital expenditure, audit requirements, budgeting, reserves, risk management, internal control, preventing fraud and corruption, asset management, treasury management, and IT systems.
+The document also includes appendices on document retention and financial delegation.

 Attendees